ISENBECK66/X-NetMed/README.md

 ### Software architecture :
 We decided to develop two services dedicated to two specific functions:
 #### TF-Serving (*Model*):
-This function get in input a pre-eleborate image, and it is designed only to apply inference on it using the model that we trained for this pourpouse.
+This function get in input a pre-eleborate image, and it is designed to apply inference on it, using the model that we trained for this pourpouse.
-This function needs a lot of GPU resources to evaluate the image and this is a reason behind our choice to have two different services.
+This function needs a lot of GPU resources to evaluate the images and this is the reason behind our choice to have our application splitted in two different services.
-The *model* is applied on the data coming from the *gateway-service* and the service send back to it the results obtained from the elaboration.
+The *model* is applied on the data that are coming from the *gateway-service*, *TF-Serving* send back to it the results of the elaboration.
 #### *Gateway-service*:
 This function read the input image from an URL provided from the user through the user interface, and provide the specific pre-elaboration required from the *model*.
-After this elaboration the *gateway-service* send the data trought the network to the *TF-Serving*, and wait to receive back the evaluation.
+After this elaboration the *gateway-service* send the data trought the network to the *TF-Serving* service, and wait to receive back the evaluation.
-Once this function obtain the evaluation from the *TF-Serving*, the data are adjusted in a final elaboration and gave back to the *user*.
+Once received back the evaluation, the data are organized and adjusted at this level before the answer is sent back to the user through the terminal.

 ---